buditanrim/buditanrim.github.io/_posts/2020-09-14-misunderstanding-of-business.md

 Apparently, that’s not the case.

-What human-centered practice is suggesting is human first, not human only.
+Human-centered practice is suggesting human first, not human only.
 You should observe and understand the customer to find the underlying problem, so you can build a product that is more likely for customer to use or buy your product.
 While still considering all other factors: viability for business, finance, and legal and feasibility for technology to build it within a constraint.

 Human first.
 Not human only.